yizheng1709/JobSearchResources/README.md

 I "luckily" secured an offer right before I graduated from Flatiron School in 2021.
 To me, "luck" is a combination of hard work and opportunity.
 You can read [how I landed my first tech offer on Medium](https://medium.datadriveninvestor.com/how-i-landed-my-offer-tips-for-bootcamp-students-675a6d8096e9).

 I don't think most coding bootcamps do a good job of conveying the message that the tech industry is **VERY** competitive.
-More often than not, I see most bootcamp graduates have trouble securing a position after graduating because they don't know how to secure a tech job.
+I see many bootcamp graduates have trouble securing a position after graduating.
 From my experience, interviewing for a tech position is quite different from the other roles I've interviewed for (server, sales associate, bank teller, mortgage loan processor, legal analyst, editor, etc.).

 Software engineering positions often have a few rounds of interviews and the rounds increase as you advance in your career.